pgspider/sqlite_fdw/README.md

 - **updatable** as *boolean*, optional, default *true*

-  This option can disallow write operations on a SQLite table if this operations is server-level allowed (option `updatable` set to `true` or not set for foreign server).
-Otherwise this option is ignored.
+  This option can allow or disallow write operations on a SQLite table independed of the same server option.

 `sqlite_fdw` accepts the following column-level options via the `CREATE FOREIGN TABLE` command: